tulios/mappersmith/README.md

 // just pass the implementation as the second argument to the forge method

 // Ex:
-// var Client = new Mappersmith.Mapper(manifest, Mappersmith.JQueryRequest)
+// var Client = new Mappersmith.forge(manifest, Mappersmith.JQueryRequest)

 // and then call your api